imballinst/imballinst.dev/src/pages/blog/marriage-and-emotional-affection/index.md

 I had a question before I got married, _"Will emotional affection between husband and wife last forever during their lifetime?"_.
 Tony Stark once said, ["I guess we'll find out"](https://www.imdb.com/title/tt0848228/characters/nm0000375).

 _DISCLAIMER: [@matahatigraphy](https://www.instagram.com/matahatigraphy/?hl=en) was our wedding photographer.
-They gave us the raw pictures and the edited pictures, but for this post, I can't find the edited ones that I wanted.
-Therefore, I took out the raw ones and tweaked them myself.
+They gave us the raw and the edited pictures, but for this post, I can't find the image that I wanted from the latter.
+Therefore, I took out a few pictures from the former and tweaked them myself.
 If you have a keen eye for photography stuff, I'm sorry if the following pictures hurt your eyes!_

 ## What relationship is about?

 ![Hopefully my first and last wedding ring.
 Credits: Instagram @matahatigraphy.](images/putting-on-the-ring.jpg)

 For me, a relationship is all about trust, patience, and empathy.
-I didn't know about that before -- I had to learn them the hard way.
-It sounds like an excuse, but I didn't really learn a lot about emotional intelligence in my family -- it simply didn't exist (and probably still doesn't).
+I didn't know that before -- I had to learn them the hard way.
+It sounds like an excuse, but I didn't have a lot of knowledge about emotional intelligence in my family -- it simply didn't exist (and probably still doesn't).
 Anger was forbidden, sadness was forbidden, just keep up a mask of a happy face all day to prevent further problems.

 Moreover, since the "culprit" in my parents' _house_ was a woman, it was really hard for me to fully open up to the opposing gender, as I was afraid of getting a person with her traits.
 Love was a topic that I would tread really, really carefully.
 Yes, I had crushes, but I kept questioning myself, "Is this love?
 Or is this lust?".
 I think I was being paranoid, while at the same time, I wanted someone who could match my puzzle piece.
 I was conflicting with my inner self most of the time.

 Fast forward to May 2016, I got the internship that enabled me to do my thesis defense in September.
-Little did I know, the woman that I would fall in love with also worked in that company.
+Little did I know, the woman who I would fall in love with also worked in that company.
 It all started when I accepted the part-time offer after finishing my internship there.
 I thought it was a great chance to improve my "actual real job skills" because my gaming career was going nowhere.

 My wife -- her name is Hawa -- she used to drive her own car to the office.
 At one point, since I didn't live too far from her house, I wanted to join her on a ride back together, so she could drop me somewhere on her way home.
-The first ride was not intentional, but soon, it became a habit.
-I was lucky that she didn't mind.
+The first one was not intentional, but soon, it became a habit.
+I was lucky she didn't mind.

-We started going to the office together as well, where she would pick me up from "my pickup point".
+We started going to the office together as well, where she would pick me up at "my pickup point".
 During the ride, we talked with each other -- from casual topics to more personal ones.
 I got to know her as a person instead of just a colleague.
 We discovered each other's vulnerable selves.
 My mind began to question, "Is this the one?"

 However, my paranoid self said, _"Hahahaha.
 No. She is just like that woman, why did you even think about it?"_.

 So, yes.
 My paranoid self won again, though its reign was short.
 After my graduation, I went to a conference called [ICoDSE 2016](https://eventegg.com/icodse-2016/).
 There were a lot of my friends who got into that conference as well, hence it was a great time.
 We went to souvenir shops, where I bought a pair of sandals as a gift for Hawa.
-To this day, I don't know why I had the willpower to do that.
+To this day, I don't know why I had the willpower to do it.

 I arrived back in Bandung and took a day off (if I remember correctly).
 The next day, I gave Hawa the sandals.
 I must say, for a person like me who was quite **cold** towards the opposing gender, I melted seeing such happiness on her face when she received the gift.
 I think that was the moment where my "paranoid castle" began to crumble, and so it did.

-After that, it was a slow-but-sure ride.
+Since then, it was a slow-but-sure ride.
 We got closer and closer until we were "officially" together in March 2017.
 I thought slow buildup to the relationship would mean that we understood each other.
 I couldn't be more wrong.
-That was the moment where I began to learn 3 important things in life: **trust**, **patience**, and **empathy**.
+It was the moment where I began to learn 3 important things in life: **trust**, **patience**, and **empathy**.

 ### Learning the hard way

 #### Patience and Empathy

 When I just started being together with Hawa, one of the words that would describe me most was **rigid**.
 Everything was binary in my eyes.
-It was either **true** or **false**, there was no in-betweens.
-Because of that, we had some good "fights".
+It was either **true** or **false**, there were no in-betweens.
+Because of it, we had some good "fights".
 However, we always made up after each one.
-We resolved them and made action plans on what to do should similar problems occur in the future.
+We resolved them and created action plans on what to do should similar problems occur in the future.

-With that said, there were kinds of stuff that we couldn't change overnight.
-We couldn't force them.
+With that said, there were kinds of stuff which we couldn't change overnight.
+Pushing them wouldn't help, either.
 We needed to understand that it wasn't easy to change.
 Hence, we learned **patience** and **empathy** together.

-My life, which was monochrome, was beginning to have colors because of her.
+My monochrome life was beginning to have colors because of her.

 #### Trust

-Then, it was about **trust**.
-Thankfully, we didn't have to go through fights to learn about this.
-We just trusted each other when we had to maintain Long Distance Relationship (LDR), as I was about to pursue my Masters at the University of Melbourne, while Hawa was about to pursue hers at Institut Teknologi Bandung.
+Then, it was **trust**.
+Thankfully, we didn't have to go through fights to learn this.
+We just trusted each other when we had to maintain Long Distance Relationship (LDR), as I was about to pursue my Masters at the University of Melbourne, while Hawa was to pursue hers at Institut Teknologi Bandung.

 We scheduled a weekly video call, which was a bit tricky with Melbourne being 3-4 hours ahead of Bandung.
-There were times where I or she was busy and couldn't make it, so in that case, we scheduled the it at a different time.
+There were times where I or she was busy and couldn't make it, so in that case, we scheduled it at a different time.
 Although it was only once a week, we always kept a tab of each other every day with text chat.
 We made sure to respect each other's boundaries because we both knew that each of us had a lot of stuff to do in our everyday life.
-I think this was really important for us because we didn't want to disturb one another.
+I think this was significant for us as we didn't want to disturb one another.

 In March 2019, I had a chance to travel to San Francisco.
-It was tough for both me and Hawa because we had never experienced 14 hours of time difference before, despite the fact that it was only for 8-9 days.
+It was tough for both me and Hawa because we had never experienced 14 hours of time difference before, even though it was only for 8-9 days.
 My daytime was her nighttime, and vice versa.
 Although we could still text each other, we couldn't do our usual weekly video call schedule, because my times and her times didn't match.
 To make things worse, I also bought a SIM Card that wasn't compatible with my phone.
 Therefore, 2G was all that I had and I needed to rely on a Wi-Fi connection.

 Every day, we tried to find good and matching times for both of us with no luck.
 However, a few days before I flew back to Melbourne, I was free in the morning with a Wi-Fi connection (yay!).
 That was also the time she could have a video call with me, and so we did.
 All in all, it was a good experience for both of us.